iamezcua-dev/global-marketing-worldbank-report/README.md

 sh compile.sh
 ```

-On command completion, we should get a packaged `jar` file at `target/`, located at the root of the project and which contains all what we need to run our project.
+On command completion, we should get a packaged `jar` file inside the `target/` folder, created at the root of the project and which contains all what we need to run our project.

 ### Execution